OkelleyDevelopment/Bash-Scripting/README.md

 my default tools needed for my [neovim config](https://github.com/OkelleyDevelopment/Nvim-Configs).

 In order to continue with that goal, I must first understand the language which dictates how these operations are completed.
-THerefore, we have this Bash-Scripting repo!
+Therefore, we have this Bash-Scripting repo!